HadarakDev/MachineLearning_4IABD/exploration_step.md

 # Dataset Information

 - Contains 60 000 images
+- We use only 50000 of them

+- Seed set to 1
 # Sparse VS One Hot

 Sparse is most of the better than One Hot. ( refers to the doc Sparse VS One hot)